isaackrementsov/advance-java/README.md

 ```
 ## HTTP Forms
 ### GET forms
-HTTP GET forms are simply url queries, so they are already available in the `query` object.
+HTTP GET forms are simply url queries, so they are already available in the `super.query` object.
 ### POST, PUT, PATCH and DELETE forms
 Other form methods can be accessed within controller methods as follows:
 ```java